The Incredible Hulk (film): Further MCU appearances

 Mark Ruffalo, Leterrier's first choice for Banner, replaced Norton as Banner / Hulk in the MCU beginning in The Avengers, after Feige said he chose not to bring back Norton.
 He explained: "Our decision is definitely not one based on monetary factors, but instead rooted in the need for an actor who embodies the creativity and collaborative spirit of our other talented cast members.
 The Avengers demands players who thrive working as part of an ensemble".
 Norton felt this statement was "cheap".
 In October 2014, Norton claimed he chose never to play Hulk again because he "wanted more diversity" with his career, and did not want to be associated with only one character.
-Ruffalo also portrayed the character in Avengers: Age of Ultron (2015), Thor: Ragnarok (2017), Avengers: Infinity War (2018), and Avengers: Endgame (2019).
+Ruffalo also portrayed the character in Avengers: Age of Ultron (2015), Thor: Ragnarok (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Spider-Man: Brand New Day (2026).
 Ruffalo said Banner was able to have a more prominent role in Ragnarok, Infinity War, and Endgame because of the lack of a standalone Hulk film, with the character's arc across those films "feel[ing] like a Hulk movie".
-Ruffalo also made appearances in post- and mid- credits scenes of Iron Man 3 (2013), Captain Marvel (2019), and Shang-Chi and the Legend of the Ten Rings (2021).
+Ruffalo also made appearances in mid- and post- credits scenes of Iron Man 3 (2013), Captain Marvel (2019), and Shang-Chi and the Legend of the Ten Rings (2021).

 Hurt first reprised his role as Thaddeus Ross in Captain America: Civil War (2016).
 Ruffalo and Roth both reprised their roles in the Disney+ series She-Hulk: Attorney at Law (2022).
 Roth also provided uncredited vocals for Abomination in Shang-Chi and the Legend of the Ten Rings.
 Nelson and Tyler reprised their respective roles as Samuel Sterns and Betty Ross in Captain America: Brave New World (2025), while Harrison Ford was cast to play Thaddeus Ross in Brave New World in the wake of Hurt's death in 2022.